 Pineapple Mango Banana Smoothie Recipe is a refreshing and healthy way to stay cool this summer!
-We’ve packed it full of deliciously healthy ingredients like banana, mango, pineapple with coconut milk. . . you’ll feel like you’ve been whisked away to a tropical island!
-Memorial Day is in less than a week and y’all know what that means… summertime officially gets under way!
-YAY!!
-I don’t about your kids but mine are thrilled to almost be done with the school year and anxious to have some fun-in-the-sun!
-Mango, Pineapple, Banana Smoothie taste SO good that you and the kids will love every last drop. 🙂
+We’ve packed it full of deliciously healthy ingredients like banana, mango, pineapple with coconut milk–you’ll be whisked away to a tropical island!
+Mango Pineapple Banana Smoothie taste SO good… you’ll love every last drop.

 - 10 ounces unsweetened coconut milk or low fat milk

 - 1 cup frozen banana chunks, approx 1 banana